IbraAdam/IbraAdam/README.md

 - 👋 Hi, I’m Ibrahim, a business development rep and junior data analyst with my company.
 - 👀 I’m interested in data science
 - 🌱 I’m currently learning Data Analytics course by Google on Coursera
-- 💞️ I’m looking to collaborate on with anyone working on data related work/project to develop my skills
+- 💞️ I’m looking to collaborate with anyone working on data related work/project to develop my skills
 - 📫 How to reach me - adam0542187@gmail.com or via linkedin(https://www.linkedin.com/in/ibrahim-adam530/)

 <!---